 Parlé: As an artist, what do you feel needs improvement in the music business?

-Parlé: If you could call up anyone right now and do a record with them, who would you like to do a song with?
+Parlé: If you could call up anyone right now and do a record with them, who would you like to do a Dirt Nasty song with?

-Dirt: I don’t wanna diss MTV because thanks to them they jump started my whole career but when I was leaving they started showing more Road Rules and The Real World more than videos.
-I asked them what that had to do with music and they told me that these type of shows draw in more revenue.
+Dirt: I don’t wanna diss MTV because thanks to them they jump-started my whole career but when I was leaving they started showing more Road Rules and The Real World more than videos.
+I asked them what that had to do with music and they told me that these types of shows draw in more revenue.
 I do like the Wildboyz show but I am glad to say that I’ve never watched more than two minutes of The Hills, I just can’t get into but hey, they’re all making money so more power to them.
-They started MTV 2 and that was suppose to show more videos and music but it kind of feels like now if you wanna see a music video then you’ve gotten YouTube it.
+They started MTV 2 and that was supposed to show more videos and music but it kind of feels like now if you wanna see a music video then you’ve gotta YouTube it.

 Parlé: Exactly.
 On another note though, how do you spend your free time?